 This all may sound a little sick, Stone acknowledges.
 But there’s nothing inherently wrong with paying reverence to the dead and our “difficult heritage” by visiting somewhere like the Anne Frank House, he says, or examining your own mortality on a trip to a (near) disaster site.

 And in the case of Oroville, the community could use some extra tourism dollars.
 It was never exactly a rich part of the world and the disaster destroyed some facilities along the lake, including the main boat launch.
 Rebuilding and overcoming would part of the theme, Ribaudo says.
 “I kind of liken it to Yellowstone burning down,” or the eruption of Mount St. Helens, he says.
 “People were interested in watching them come back.”
 He hopes that rebuilding efforts will be far enough along by the summer to promote the work to potential visitors.
 Johansson, the local tourism official and a big city transplant to idyllic Oroville, is convinced the push will work.

 “Now the world knows what we have here,” she says.
 “It’s undiscovered.
 If you’re an outdoorsman who isn’t afraid to venture off the beaten trail and take your Subaru wherever it can go, Oroville is just one of those untapped gems.”

-A previous version of this article misidentified Johnstown as Jonestown.
+A previous version of this article misidentified Johnstown, in Lebanon County, as Jonestown, in Cambria County.
 Outside regrets the error.